corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading521/_index.md

 ## Update Kafka Topics

 Corda 5.2.1 introduces new Kafka topic configurations, including changes to ACLs.
-While the Corda CLI tool can automatically apply these changes to a running Kafka deployment, customers may prefer not to manage Kafka indirectly through the CLI.
+While the Corda CLI tool can automatically apply these changes to a running Kafka deployment, customers may prefer not to manage Kafka indirectly through the Corda CLI.
 Instead, the tool provides parsable information about the required Kafka topic configurations, allowing users to manage their Kafka instances themselves.
 This section provides instructions for both alternatives.

 ### Self Managed Kafka Updates